The following software must be installed separately, it is not included with the Saxon download.

 For the other object models, JDOM, JDOM2, XOM, DOM4J, and AXIOM, the supporting Saxon adapter code is integrated into the JAR files for Saxon-PE and Saxon-EE, but is available only as source code for Saxon-HE.
 To exploit this code with the open source Home Edition, you will need to compile the source code from the relevant subpackage of

 By default Saxon uses an XML parser that supports the SAX2 interface.
 Saxon has been tested successfully in the past with a wide variety of such parsers including Ælfred, Xerces, Lark, SUN Project X, Crimson, Piccolo, Oracle XML, xerces, xml4j, and xp.
-The recommended parser is the Apache version of Xerces (we have found this to be more reliable than the version bundled in the JDK).
-By default, however, Saxon uses the parser that comes with the Java platform.
+The recommended parser is the Apache version of Xerces (though the reliability problems with the parser that comes with the JDK seem to have been resolved in Java 8).
+By default Saxon uses the parser that comes with the Java platform.
 The parser must be SAX2-compliant.
 All the relevant JAR files must be installed on your Java CLASSPATH.

 Saxon will also work with a StAX parser.
-Generally speaking, StAX parsers are currently less mature than SAX parsers, and any performance advantage is likely to be very minor.
+Generally speaking, StAX parsers are less mature and less interoperable than SAX parsers, and any performance advantage is likely to be very minor.
 However, the support for StAX provides the ability to supply input via a customized pull pipeline.
 Saxon is tested with Woodstox 3.0.0.
 Saxon's schema validation is available only with a SAX2 parser.